raffmont/parsl/docs/userguide/joins.rst

 Motivating example
 ------------------

-Here is a motivating example which shows ways in which launching apps from inside a `@python_app` is insufficient.
+Here is a motivating example that shows ways in which launching apps from inside a `@python_app` is insufficient.

 Consider a workflow where there are "sensors" which must be processed and assembled